CarsonMcKinstry/DexUtils/README.md

 ### To-Do List

-[ ] Get databases not created with Dexie
+[ ] Get databases not created with Dexie?

 [ ] Demo

-[ ] Tests for both the IndexedDB interface and components [ ] JSDocs
+[ ] Tests for both the IndexedDB interface and components

+[ ] JSDocs

 [ ] More features?